 We are a leading global medical device company focused on providing solutions to improve the health and well-being of people living with diabetes.
-As we approach our 100-year centennial, we believe that our products have become one of the most widely recognized and respected brands in diabetes management throughout the world.
-We estimate that our products are used by more than 30 million people in over 100 countries for insulin administration and to aid with the daily management of diabetes.
+In the 100-year history of our business, we believe that our products have become some of the most widely recognized and respected brands in diabetes management in the world.
+We estimate that our products are used by approximately 30 million people in over 100 countries for insulin administration and to aid with the daily management of diabetes.
 Our business traces its origins to 1924, when BD developed the first dedicated insulin syringe.
-Since then, we have built a world-class organization with a unique manufacturing supply chain and commercial footprint.
+Since then, we have built a world-class organization with a unique manufacturing, supply chain and commercial footprint.